TomW92/TOAM-fMRI/README.md

 https://creativecommons.org/licenses/by/4.0/

 ## Acknowledgements
 This work was supported by Sitem-Insel Support Funds SISF 2019 to K. Henke and by the SNFS Advanced Grant TMAG-1_209374 to K. Henke.
-The authors thank Mirco Bristle and Luzius Brogli for their support during data analysis.
+The authors thank Mirco Bristle for his support during data analysis.
 Calculations were performed on UBELIX (https://www.id.unibe.ch/hpc), the HPC cluster at the University of Bern.

 ## Contact
 tom.willems@unibe.ch